haoran119/c-cpp/学习笔记之C-C++/README.md

 #### [std::min_element](https://en.cppreference.com/w/cpp/algorithm/min_element)

 * returns the smallest element in a range (function template)
-* returns the smallest element in a range (function template)
 * Return value
     * Iterator to the smallest element in the range `[first, last)`.
 If several elements in the range are equivalent to the smallest element, returns the iterator to the first such element.
 Returns last if the range is empty.
 * Complexity